PROFESSOR: Marek A. Suchenek

 even if roll is not called.
 Those absent, disruptive, inappropriately

-behaving, or late may lose credit for attendance and class decorum, and
+behaving (in classroom or office), or late may lose credit for attendance, conduct, and class decorum, and

 It is student's sole